Healthy Living Retreat for Women

 A Creative Exploration to Deepen Your Connection With Nature, presented by Dominique Del Chiaro, M.Ed.

 The key to developing a closer connection with nature is deliberately enhancing your powers of observation and wonder.
 A nature journal is a place to grow your thoughts, feelings, ideas, activities, observations, and relationship with the natural world.
 In this creative notebook workshop, you will have an opportunity to immerse yourself in nature and create a space where the natural world can flow into you and have a lasting impression.
 Notebook and supplies will be provided and feel free to bring your favorite colored pencils or pens.

 Personalize your Healthy Living Retreat experience with a one-on-one fitness and wellness check-in.
 With an experienced and supportive health coach, you will have the opportunity to complete a short set of fitness measurements and take time to reflect on your overall sense of wellbeing.

 Hula, presented by Dominique Del Chiaro

 Hula is an integrated dance of poetry, rhythm and movement that uses the dancer's body for storytelling.
-Hula helps trim the waistline, strengthen the back and improve strength, flexibility and balance.
+Hula helps strengthen your core, mobilize and align your spine, and increase flexibility and balance.
 Join us in this flowing, low-impact form of dance that is easy to learn and enjoy from the first step.
 Please bring water, a skirt or sarong, and your Aloha spirit!